 - confirm, amend, or revoke any previous decision regarding the person’s benefits, and, if appropriate, create a benefit-related debt

-- advise Stakeholder Compliance Services of the extent of any benefit-related debt
+- advise Stakeholder Compliance Services of the extent of any benefit-related debt, and/or

 - allocate all future benefit entitlement, if any, towards reducing that debt